 A: Obesity is a major health risk that can lead to serious medical problems such as diabetes, heart disease, kidney failure, liver disease, lung disease, mental disease, cancers, and many other complications.
 Losing weight through diet and exercise, and keeping the weight off is very difficult for most obese patients.
 Weight loss surgery has been proven to be safe and result in long-term weight loss, improvement in medical conditions and overall quality of life.

 Q: Who is eligible for weight loss surgery?

-A: At the Georgia Regents Weight Loss Center, patients must be older than 18 years of age, undergo evaluation and approval by our expert team members (surgeons, bariatrician, psychologist, nutritionist, anesthesiologist and others), and meet insurance plan requirements.
+A: At the Georgia Regents Center for Obesity & Metabolism, patients must be older than 18 years of age, undergo evaluation and approval by our expert team members (surgeons, bariatrician, psychologist, nutritionist, anesthesiologist and others), and meet insurance plan requirements.
 For more information on eligibility.

 Most insurance plans require:

 - For Gastric Bypass, Sleeve Gastrectomy and Lap Band Surgery:

 - A Body Mass Index (BMI) of 40 or more

 - A BMI of 35-39 with obesity related conditions such as sleep apnea, hypertension, diabetes, heart disease, liver disease)